controlplaneio-fluxcd/flux-operator/README.md

 > [!IMPORTANT]
 > Note that this project in under active development.
-> The APIs and features specification are described in
+> The APIs and features specs are described in
 > [RFC-0001](https://github.com/controlplaneio-fluxcd/distribution/tree/main/rfcs/0001-flux-operator/README.md).

 ## Features